robert8138/deep-learning-deliberate-practice/README.md

 * [Dimensions of Machine Learning Models](https://www.slideshare.net/SharathRao6/lessons-from-integrating-machine-learning-models-into-data-products): Less relevant to Deep Learning specifically, but this is still by far the best piece that I can find in categorizing different ML models (contextual data dimension v.s. latency requirement dimension).
 [Video](https://www.youtube.com/watch?v=wG5EyHYrJGE&t=891s) from DataEngConf2017 is also available.

 * [Facebook's Machine Learning Field Guide](https://research.fb.com/the-facebook-field-guide-to-machine-learning-video-series/): A very nice introduction to ML in the industry.
 I thought this is a pretty accurate description of things and considerations that I run into at work.

+* [What is Hardcore Data Science – In Practice?](https://www.oreilly.com/ideas/what-is-hardcore-data-science-in-practice): The title is a bit misleading, but the content is pretty good.
+In particular, it talks about several high level mental model / picture how one would do modeling work that is a part of a ML system.
+The author does a good job explaining and highlights his approach in creating micro-services to containerize model as an API endpoint.
+This reminds of ML Infra at Airbnb.

+* [What do machine learning practitioners actually do?](http://www.fast.ai/2018/07/12/auto-ml-1/): It's a 3-part blog post series where Rachel argued that architecture search in DL is actually a very niche / small component of a typical machine learning workflow.
+In explaining how she favors transfer learning over finding new architecture for each problem, she explains the workflow of real life ML projects.
+It really aligns with what I do in practice.
+[Part II](http://www.fast.ai/2018/07/16/auto-ml2/) and [Part III](http://www.fast.ai/2018/07/23/auto-ml-3/) are more about AutoML, interested readers can read this as well.

 * [What does a Machine Learning Engineer Do?](https://medium.com/@tomaszdudek/but-what-is-this-machine-learning-engineer-actually-doing-18464d5c699)